Ex-WilmerHale Temp Says White House Atty Lied For Toyota - Law360

 "Toyota conspired with its lawyers at WilmerHale to hide bribery, tax evasion, money laundering and fraud from U.S. authorities — meaning the Justice Department, the IRS, the SEC — and also from its shareholders," Delaney's attorney Christopher Beres told Law360.
 "Posada lied.
 I know, clearly, through my cross-examination of him that he did lie."

 Posada did not immediately respond to messages left on his voicemail Thursday.
-Representatives for WilmerHale and the White House declined to comment on the allegations.
-A Toyota representative did not respond to a request for comment.
+The White House declined to comment on the allegations.
+A Toyota representative did not immediately respond to a request for comment.

-After publication, a WilmerHale spokesperson said it "will not comment on the hearing or anyone's characterizations of the testimony," out of respect for the court's sealing order.
+A WilmerHale spokesperson said the firm "will not comment on the hearing or anyone's characterizations of the testimony" out of respect for the court's sealing order.

 Toyota has not publicly disclosed an internal investigation into potential FCPA violations, and U.S. authorities have not filed charges.
 Beres noted the company was previously slapped with a record $1.2 billion fine by the U.S. Department of Justice in 2014 for hiding defects from customers, including "sticky" accelerator pedals, and also recalled 1 million Prius cars over a faulty-wiring fire hazard in 2018.